State of Quantum Computing: 2026 Annual Industry Report

 The global quantum computing market reached approximately $2.3 billion in Quantum Computing as a Service (QCaaS) revenue in 2025, with the broader market including hardware, software, and services estimated at $4.8 billion.
 QCaaS alone is projected to reach $48.3 billion by 2033.
 Total VC investment in quantum computing hit a record $4.2 billion in 2025, a 138% increase year-over-year.
 Growth is driven by enterprise adoption of quantum cloud services, government spending exceeding $54 billion globally, and hardware milestones in error correction.

-PsiQuantum leads with over $1 billion in total funding for its photonic quantum computing approach, backed by investors including BlackRock, Microsoft, and GlobalFoundries partnership capital.
-IonQ has raised over $1 billion including its SPAC merger proceeds and subsequent offerings as a publicly traded company (NYSE: IONQ).
-Quantinuum has raised approximately $600 million post-merger (Honeywell Quantum Solutions + Cambridge Quantum) with additional Honeywell backing.
-Infleqtion completed a $540 million SPAC merger in 2024.
+Xanadu now leads all quantum companies with a $2.1 billion Series D closed in April 2026, bringing total funding to $2.5B+ and valuing the Canadian photonic quantum firm at $16 billion — the highest valuation in the industry.
+PsiQuantum follows with over $1 billion total for its photonic approach backed by BlackRock and Microsoft.
+IonQ has raised over $1 billion including SPAC proceeds and subsequent offerings (NYSE: IONQ).
+Quantinuum has raised approximately $600 million post-merger and filed a confidential IPO S-1 with the SEC in February 2026, confirmed by Honeywell in April 2026.
+Infleqtion completed a $540 million SPAC merger (NASDAQ: INFQ) in February 2026.
 QuEra Computing raised $230 million for neutral atom quantum computing.

 Logical qubits are error-corrected quantum bits formed by encoding information across multiple physical qubits using quantum error correction codes.
 While physical qubits are noisy and error-prone (typical error rates of 0.1-1%), logical qubits can achieve arbitrarily low error rates by using more physical qubits for redundancy.
 In 2025, Quantinuum demonstrated 48 logical qubits from 98 physical qubits, and Google's Willow chip achieved below-threshold error correction for the first time.
 The industry consensus is that useful quantum advantage in areas like drug discovery and cryptography will require thousands to millions of logical qubits.